On the Log Abundance for Compact {K{\"a}hler} threefolds II: Positivity of logarithmic cotangent sheaves

 Let $g\colon X' \to X$ be the blowup of a point $x \in X$ lying over $y$, $f'\colon X'\to Y$ the composite morphism, $\Delta':=g^{-1}_*\Delta$, and $\mcF'$ the foliation induced by $f'$.
 Then the difference $K_{\mcF'}+\D' - g^*(K_{\mcF}+\D)$ is a $g$-exceptional effective $\mbQ$-divisor.
 In particular, there is a natural isomorphism

 for any positive integer $m$ such that $m\D$ is a $\mbZ$-divisor. \end{lemma}

 \begin{proof} We claim that $x$ is contained in at most two components of the fiber $X_y := f^{-1}(y)$.
 To see this claim we run a $K_X$-MMP over $Y$ and end with a $\mathbb{P}^1$-bundle $\varphi:Z\to Y$.
-Such a MMP exists as we can assume that $f$ has only fintely many singular fibers, up to shrinking $Y$ around $y$.
+We note that, a MMP here is just a sequence of contractions of $(-1)$-curves.
+Such a MMP exists as we can assume that $f$ has only finitely many singular fibers, up to shrinking $Y$ around $y$.
 Then every step of the MMP is a contraction of a component of a singular fiber.
 Let $\psi:X\to Z$ be the induced morphism.
 Then $\psi$ can be seen as the composition of blowups at smooth points.
 Hence $x$ is contained in at most two components of $X_y$.
+In addition, we also see that every irreducible component of $X_y$ is a smooth rational curve.

 We first assume that $x$ is contained in two irreducible components $F_1$ and $F_2$ of $X_y$.
 Let $m_1$ and $m_2$ be the coefficients of $F_1$ and $F_2$ in the divisor $f^*y$.
 Then locally around $x\in X$ we have